 Your options for the on-page CTA button have expanded.
-And every choice can be customized with a URL or a bit of content.
-The best choice can drive more traffic to your website, or to a bit of Facebook content you want to promote.
+Every choice can be customized with a URL or some content.
+The best choice can drive more traffic to your website or to a bit of Facebook content you want to promote.
 Update the CTA button based on current campaigns and offers.
 Keep it aligned with your marketing objectives and your published content.

 9. Optimize the "About" section and its preview.

 Use the preview section on the left side of your page to tell visitors what your page and your brand are about.
 Be descriptive!
 This copy will be pulled from the Short Description you wrote for the full About tab.
 Optimize what best aligns with your brand: a general description, mission, company statistics, milestones, awards, hosted events, or brand story.

 10. Post photos and videos to your Timeline.

 Visual content is 40 times more likely to be shared on social media than other types of content.
 Live videos keep visitors' interest 3X longer than ones that are not live.
 Give your visitors an insider's look at what you do behind the scenes.

 11. Important posts should be pinned to the top of your page.

 Use the ability to keep a particular post literally on top of your timeline to promote things like new offers, events, or product announcements.

 This Facebook tool helps you develop customer relationships by enabling users to contact or message you through your Facebook page or the stand-alone mobile app.
 You can create pre-set greetings and automated responses that support you during off-hours so you feel accessible to users anytime they have feedback or inquiries.